IangolaAndri/Bloom-of-Memories/README.md

 # Bloom of Memories

-Generative "oil painting" driven by colour data extracted from photographs.
+Generative art piece driven by colour data extracted from photographs.

 Example from using local dataset
 ![Bloom of Memories](previewLocal.png)